udelcodes/udelcodes.github.io/cyber2/Bash_Tutorial.md

 ## One More Flag!

 > Now that you can get around your shell we are going to teach you how to use some tools in your shell.
-In this lesson we what to create a text file and do some fun stuff with it
+In this lesson we what to create a directory and learn how to search files

 **Commands learned in this lesson**